 The program educational objectives of Oregon Tech's Manufacturing Engineering Technology program are to produce graduates who:

-are able to analyze and design practical mechanical and manufacturing systems.
+are able to analyze, design, and implement practical mechanical and manufacturing systems.

 communicate effectively and work well on team-based engineering projects.